Henrique Jocú

-Henrique Jocú (born 9 September 2001) is a professional footballer who plays as a midfielder for Portimonense.
+Henrique Jocú (born 9 September 2001) is a professional footballer who plays as a defensive midfielder for Bulgarian First League club Botev Plovdiv.
 Born in Guinea Bissau, Jocú is a former youth international for Portugal.

 Playing career

 On 4 April 2020, Jocú signed his first professional contract with Benfica B. Jocú made his professional debut with Benfica B in a 3–2 LigaPro win over Cova da Piedade on 25 November 2020.

 On 15 July 2021 he signed a three-year contract with Portimonense.

+On 15 July 2023, Jocú signed for Liga Portugal 2 club Feirense.